JuliaWorkshop/MLWorkshop/proposal.md

 ### Who is presenting this event?

- - This event will be led by Kevin O'Brien, with the assistance of  Paul Palmes of IBM
+ - This event will be led by Kevin O'Brien, (UL) and  Paul Palmes (IBM).

 ### How is the event structured?